Stay-at-home Summer Fun

 Ideas for those days you just don't want to leave the house.

-Back in 2017, we asked some of our readers for their favorite stay-home summer activities.
-They gave us some fantastic ideas that are very relevant for 2020, so we wanted to share them again!
+We asked some of our readers for their favorite stay-home summer activities.
+They gave us some fantastic ideas!

 Do you have a favorite stay-at-home summer activity?
 Feel free to share it in the comments!